 - Healthy Food Choices Poster

 - Chocolate or Packet of Sweets

 - Apple

 - Board and Board Markers

 - Plates and Appropriate Utensils

 - Food Samples (From each of the 5 Food Groups)

-- Worksheet 3.1.1.
+- Worksheet 3.4.1 My balanced supper

 - Pencils or crayons

 Materials

 - Identify the 5 food groups and show the ability to classify foods according to the groups. - Explain the difference between healthy and poor dietary patterns. - Understand what nutrients are and the role they play on health. - Understand the importance of eating a variety of foods to achieve a balanced diet. - Be able to identify healthy and unhealthy foods.